ElijahWandimi/global_sustainable_energy_dbt/README.md

 # Global Sustainable Energy Data

 Analytics engineering project on the global sustainable emergy data from [Kaggle](https://www.kaggle.com/datasets/anshtanwar/global-data-on-sustainable-energy) using the ELT framework. <br>
-This task is carried out in three phases:
+This task is carried out in two phases:
 - Ingestion:

+   This phase encompasses the Extraction and Loading steps.

   - Extraction of data and storage into Google cloud storage
   - Loading the data into BigQuery

     The tools used in this phase are; Python, Apcahe Airflow and GCP

 - Transformation:

+    This phase is the Transformation step in the ELT process.

   - Modelling of schemas
   - Transforming the data